DocumentationWebsocket interface

 Response HTTP statuses

-During opening websocket connection you can receive these http status codes:
+During the connection handshake you can receive these HTTP status codes:

-• status: 503 Service Unavailable ‒ server is about to be restarted.
-Try again in 2 minutes ‒ response can contain various things and should be ignored
+• status: 503 Service Unavailable - The server is about to be restarted.
+Try again in 2 minutes.
+Responses can contain various headers and should be ignored.

-• status: 1001 Going Away ‒ Our server needs to restart the connection.
-You should try to reconnect immediately.
-It can happen, for example, when we are releasing an upgrade without downtime.
+• status: 1001 Going Away - Our server needs to restart the connection.
+Reconnect immediately.
+This can occur, for example, when we release an upgrade without downtime.

-• status: 4401 Unauthorized ‒ invalid API key, or Pos-Id.
-It can happen when the API key is deleted while the connection is active.
+• status: 4401 Unauthorized - Invalid API key or POS ID.
+This can happen when the API key is deleted while the connection is active.

-• status: 4409 Conflict ‒ server ends connection because another concurrent connection has been open to the same restaurant ‒ response is empty
+• status: 4409 Conflict - The server ended the connection because another concurrent connection was opened for the same restaurant.
+The response is empty.

 Messages

-Messages are small data structures which are sent through websocket.
-They are identified by type property.
+Messages are JSON data structures sent through the WebSocket.
+They are identified by the type property.

 Authorization request message